bytes

 Because C is a statically typed language, you must define the data type of each variable.
 Conversely, Python is dynamically typed; therefore, you do not need to choose the data type.
 Here’s an example: an integer variable would be declared as follows in C: int x = 10; in Python, you would write: x = 10.

-You can choose which programming language to use by knowing these syntax differences between C and Python.
+You can choose which programming language to use by knowing the syntax difference between C and Python.

 Programmers can choose from a variety of data types in both C and Python.